-- 2.1 The licence holder must ensure that at any time all the records that the licence holder is required to keep as a condition of the licence are available for inspection by an inspector in a visible and legible form or, where any such records are stored in electronic form, in a form from which they can readily be produced in a visible and legible form. - 2.2 The licence holder must keep all such records for at least three years beginning with the date on which the record was created.
+- 2.1 The licence holder must ensure that at any time all the records that the licence holder is required to keep as a condition of the licence are available for inspection by an inspector in a visible and legible form.
+Where any such records are stored in electronic form, they must be able to be readily produced in a visible and legible form. - 2.2 The licence holder must keep all such records for at least three years beginning with the date on which the record was created.

-• Electronic records must be backed up
+Electronic records must be backed up